atsepkov/zen-proof-of-concept/README.md

 ## Endpoints

-- `GET /editor` – React JDM editor prefilled with a sample shipping rule.
+- `GET /editor` – React JDM editor prefilled with a sample shipping rule that computes a weight-based tariff and adds a cost surcharge.
 It can load existing rules and publish updates to a local SQLite database.
 - `GET /analyze` – interactive page to generate sample parts and run them through a ruleset via Zen Engine.
 The analyzer inspects the rule's input fields to prefill compatible part properties.